BastRatat/BastRatat/README.md

 # Welcome on my GitHub page

 ### Who am I?
-28 years-old french software engineer based in Aix-en-Provence.
+29 years-old french software engineer based in Chengdu, China.

 Le Wagon alumni and graduated from OpenClassrooms as a full-stack developer.

-Full-time backend software engineer for Fulll.
+I had a full-time experience as a full-stack software engineer for Fulll.

-In love with both blockchain engineering and backend concepts.
+My main development tools are Rust, TypeScript, Go and Solidity.

 ### Languages & tools